 The use of ductile material is also common in modern construction.
 Structural steel and wood allow material to bend without any smash or destruction.
 Further, research is being carried out to develop more productive strategies for example the use of memory alloy that, in the first place, reduces cramps and secondly revert the structure to its originality.

 Although numerous structures are earthquake-proof structures around the globe.
-Taipei in Taiwan, Shanghai Tower in Shanghai, China, Mori Tower in Tokyo, Japan, New Wilshire Grand Center in California, Sabiha Gökçen International Airport, Turkey, Burj Khalifa, UAE, are among the renowned earthquake-proof buildings.
+Taipei in Taiwan, Shanghai Tower in Shanghai, China, Mori Tower in Tokyo, Japan, New Wilshire Grand Center in California, Sabiha Gökçen International Airport, Turkey, and Burj Khalifa, UAE, are among the renowned earthquake-proof buildings.

 10% of the world’s active volcanoes are present in Japan which makes it more vulnerable to earthquakes.
 Japan is utilizing modern technologies and strategies to make its buildings earthquake-proof and has been quite successful in coping with deadly earthquakes.